MatSciBench: Benchmarking the Reasoning Ability of Large Language Models in Materials Science: Introduction

 \section{Introduction}

 Recent years have witnessed remarkable advancements of LLM reasoning abilities.
-From Chain of thought \citep{wei2022chain} to self-correction \citep{shinn2023reflexion} and tool-augmentation \citep{gou2023tora}, the boundaries of LLM reasoning have expanded dramatically.
+From Chain of Thought (CoT) \citep{wei2022chain} to self-correction \citep{shinn2023reflexion} and tool augmentation \citep{gou2023tora}, the boundaries of LLM reasoning have expanded dramatically.
 What began with grade-school arithmetic calculations \citep{cobbe2021training} has evolved to solving problems at the level of International Mathematical Olympiad (IMO) silver medalists \citep{deepmind2024imo}.
-The o-series model of OpenAI's can even solve a substantial portion of frontier mathematical problems that would typically require hours of concentrated effort from expert mathematicians \citep{openai2025o3mini,glazer2024frontiermath}.
+OpenAI’s o-series models can even solve a substantial portion of frontier mathematical problems that would typically require hours of concentrated effort from expert mathematicians \citep{openai2025o3mini,glazer2024frontiermath}.

 Beyond LLMs' notable achievements in mathematics, general scientific reasoning has emerged as a new area of interest, where solving problems requires a proper combination of reasoning and domain-specific knowledge \citep{truhn2023large,ma2024clibench,ma2024sciagent}.
-Scientific reasoning benchmarks reveal that LLMs suffer from identifying correct scientific assumptions and often demonstrate flawed understanding of scientific formulas and principles \citep{wang2023scibench}.
+Scientific reasoning benchmarks reveal that LLMs struggle to identify correct scientific assumptions and often demonstrate flawed understanding of scientific formulas and principles \citep{wang2023scibench}.
 Those findings indicate that scientific reasoning presents unique challenges to LLMs compared to pure mathematical questions.
-Therefore, numerous benchmarks have been proposed towards assessing LLM's scientific reasoning capability, spanning from grade-school \citep{lu2022learn} to PhD-level \citep{feng2025physics} problems across domains \citep{huang2024chemeval,acharya2023nuclearqa}.
+Therefore, numerous benchmarks have been proposed to assess LLMs' scientific reasoning capability, spanning from grade-school \citep{lu2022learn} to PhD-level \citep{feng2025physics} problems across domains \citep{huang2024chemeval,acharya2023nuclearqa}.